tommyquant/dotfiles-windows/README.md

 ### Installing Windows and bootstrapping

 1. Download Windows 10 image and create a bootable USB.
-1. By default, the installer will detect if you have a serial for the Home edition and won't give you an option to install Pro.
+1. The bootstrap script installs Docker which requires Hyper-V which is not available in the Home edition.
+By default, the installer will detect if you have a serial for the Home edition and won't let you choose other editions to install.
 To fix this, go into the USB and open the **sources** folder.
 Afterwards, create a file named **ei.cfg** and put the following into it:
 ```
 [Channel]
 Retail
 ```
-3. Restart and boot into the USB and install Windows 10 Pro.
+3. Restart and boot into the USB.
+1. When prompted for an edition to install, choose Enterprise, Pro, or Education.
-1. After installation, download `bootstrap.ps1` from this repo.
+1. After installation, download this repo.
 1. Open Powershell in administrator mode.
 1. By default, Powershell won't execute foreign scripts.
 To bypass this, run `Set-ExecutionPolicy RemoteSigned`.
 1. Run `& "path/to/bootstrap.ps1"`.
 This will set a few Windows settings, install packages using Chocolatey and remove pre-installed bloatware.